New

 These breakdowns aren’t usually caused by poor vendor intent.
 They’re the result of processes that were never designed to support growth.
 Without structure, the vendor selection process becomes inconsistent, difficult to defend, and more challenging to manage over time.

-Strong PMCs address this by tightening the connections between vendor selection, compliance, and procurement.
-As portfolios scale, industry guidance from organizations like the Institute of Real Estate Management (IREM) consistently emphasizes the importance of standardized vendor qualification and risk controls to maintain defensible operations across properties.
+As portfolios scale, vendor selection cannot operate independently from compliance and procurement without introducing risk.
+Leading property management companies address this by structurally connecting these functions, ensuring vendor eligibility is enforced before procurement begins.
+Industry guidance from organizations like the Institute of Real Estate Management (IREM) reinforces this approach, emphasizing standardized vendor qualification and risk controls to maintain defensible operations across properties.

 Compliant vendor selection during property management RFP evaluation